bytedance/android-inline-hook/README.md

 [README 中文版](README.zh-CN.md)

-**shadowhook** is an Android inline hook library which supports thumb, arm32 and arm64.
+**ShadowHook** is an Android inline hook library which supports thumb, arm32 and arm64.

+If you need an Android PLT hook library, please move to [ByteHook](https://github.com/bytedance/bhook).

 ## Features